Hyperbaric oxygen therapy (HBOT) in Virginia

 What conditions are treated with hyperbaric medicine?

-HBOT is used to treat several medical conditions, such as:
+HBOT is used to treat several medical conditions, including:

 - Arterial gas embolism (bubbles of air in your blood vessels)